movableink/sre-assignment-typescript/README.md

 ### IP Address Testing Script

 The repository includes a bash script (`test-ips.sh`) that tests the service with a list of IP addresses from `test_ips.txt`.
+If test_ips.txt is not available you can create your own file and enter an ip address per line for testing.
+For the assignment the test_ips.txt file will be provided by Movable Ink.

 To run the tests: